windyScripts/dev-directory/README.md

 npm run test:watch -- auth.test.ts
 ```

+### UI Testing

+We use [cypress](https://docs.cypress.io/guides/overview/why-cypress) for UI testing.
+Cypress requires the app to be running for testing.

+To get started,
+* Execute npm run cypress:open
+* Select E2E testing
+* Choose a browser
+* run the requisite test from the list.

 ## Deployment

 We have a CI/CD pipeline that will automatically deploy to a staging app on Heroku.
 The flow is: